LightningPeach/lnd-gc-deploy/README.md

 1. Sign up for [Google cloud](https://cloud.google.com/) or sign in if you already have an account there.
 You can start free trial and get $300 credit to spend on Google Cloud Platform over the next 12 months.
-To receive you need to specify your credit card details.
+To receive the credit you need to specify your credit card details.
 Google asks you for your credit card to make sure you are not a robot.
 You won’t be charged unless you manually upgrade to a paid account.